aprestmo/global-article/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+## Design System

+Global shared first level variables live in `/public/styles/shared-global.css` at the moment.
+Corresponding `light.css` and `dark.css` are present at the same level.
+Brands have their own folder which gets conditionally loaded based on what page you are looking at.

+To test variables, use `/public/styles/_main.css` at the moment.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: